Salvador A. Rodolfo Sr.

-Col. Salvador Rodolfo Sr. (7 February 1919 – 9 January 2012) was a Filipino soldier who helped liberate the Island Province of Catanduanes in the Philippines from the Japanese Imperial Army during World War II.
-He was known in Catanduanes as “Phantom” or the "Man who Never Dies", based on the comic book hero created by Lee Falk in 1936.
+Colonel Salvador Arambulo Rodolfo Sr. (7 February 1919 – 9 January 2012) was a Filipino soldier who helped liberate the Island Province of Catanduanes in the Philippines from the Japanese Imperial Army during World War II.
+He was known in Catanduanes as "Phantom" or the "Man who Never Dies", based on the comic book hero created by Lee Falk in 1936.

 He organized the Catanduanes Liberation Forces (CLF), the guerilla unit that paved the way for the liberation of Catanduanes in 1945.
-As a result, Japanese forces were destroyed before the American forces arrived in Catanduanes in 1945.
+As a result, Japanese forces were defeated before the American forces arrived in Catanduanes in 1945.

 Personal life

 Rodolfo was born in 1919 in Bato, Catanduanes, Philippines.
 He was a descendant of Don Juan Rodolfo of Almeria, Spain who went to the Philippines in the 18th century and married the daughter of Datu Bantog, who was then one of the Tribal Chieftains in Catanduanes, in order to put to a halt the hostilities between the natives and the Spaniards.
 The Rodolfos played an important role in Catanduanes politics in the Spanish Colonial Period.
 His father, Roman Rodolfo, was an undefeated Mayor of Bato, and his mother, Maria Tan Arambulo, was a Chinese businesswoman.